GRAPHIC: Testimony in Taylor Parker capital murder trial details brutal, violent attack - NewsBreak

 The defense had no questions for the medical examiner before she left the stand.

-Prosecutors have said they are seeking the death penalty due to the heinous and pre-meditated nature of the crime and because Parker showed no remorse.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The search warrant for the home included Wade’s F-350 super-duty pickup truck.
+There was an infant car seat in it, the size you would use for a newborn.

+McNeal did not find any potential murder weapons or evidence directly related to the murder.

+The only question Parker’s defense team co-counsel Mac Cobb had for McNeal was whether the play area in the loft contained items consistent with the presence of a 10-year-old girl, in an apparent reference to Parker’s daughter, who was about that age at the time of the murders.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0